 So far, most of the tests we have looked at are noninvasive.
 But there are other diagnostic tools your vet may recommend that are much more invasive.

 Cystourethroscopies are also recommended for cancer diagnostics.
-Even then, there are tests that you can request that are much less invasive.
+Even then, there are tests that you can request that are much less invasive, such as ultrasounds and x-rays..

 Veterinary Bladder Tumor Antigen (VBTA) tests can screen urine for signs of cancer.
 But dogs with bladder infections can test positive for this test, even if they don’t have cancer.

-If a cystourethroscopy is recommended for any reason, consult your holistic vet.
-While the risk of long term effects is minimal, this procedure is invasive and other options are available.
+If a cystourethroscopy is recommended for any reason, ask your holistic vet for her opinion.
+While the risk of long term effects is minimal, this procedure is invasive and other options may be available.

 Vets use biopsies to confirm a diagnosis of urinary tract cancer.
 It involves taking a tissue sample from the urinary tract for examination.
 Samples are often collected through surgery or by using a urinary catheter.
 They’re also sometimes done during a cystourethroscopy.

-You should always avoid biopsies, as the needle can stir up cancer cells.
+It’s best to avoid needle biopsies, as the needle can stir up cancer cells.

-But there’s a new alternative called liquid biopsies.
+But there’s a new alternative called liquid biopsies (3).
 This method examines bodily fluids for signs of cancer.
 In the case of urinary tract cancer, you would simply need a urine sample.
-The sample is then examined for indicators of cancer, such as the BRAF mutation.
+The sample is then examined for indicators of cancer, such as the BRAF mutation (4, 5).
 Liquid biopsies are non-invasive procedures and have shown success with detection at early stages.

 If your conventional vet recommends a biopsy, ask your holistic vet for advice or inquire about a liquid biopsy.